 KR: Ultras are exploding in popularity the same way marathons took off in the 1970’s.
 I don’t think ultra-runners fit any single stereotype as I’ve learned very clearly the past few years how varied each individual’s reasons are for running the ultra-distance.
-For some it is about escaping the world to be alone in their own thoughts, or simply to think of nothing.
-For others it is more about the company and camaraderie of sharing the experience with others.
-For me it is a time to be quiet and connect with myself and my thoughts.
-Whatever the reason, it is a journey for all and inspiring to listen to others stories of their path to ultra-running.
+For some, it is about escaping the world to be alone in their own thoughts, or simply to think of nothing.
+For others, it is more about the company and camaraderie of sharing the experience with others.
+For me, it is time to be quiet and connect with myself and my thoughts.
+Whatever the reason, it is a journey for all and inspiring to listen to other’s stories of their path to ultra-running.

 CK: How do you feel about the course change of the Badwater 135?

-Editor’s note: Badwater 135, already dubbed “The world toughest foot race”, just added over 1300m of ascent and 2400m of decent to its 2014 course.
+Editor’s note: Badwater 135, already dubbed “The world toughest foot race”, just added over 1300m of ascent and 2400m of descent to its 2014 course.

 RK: My graveyard shifts are either ten or eleven hours long and certainly have their challenges.
 Thankfully we have a decent comfort mat that takes some off the stress off my feet and legs.